Mwape365/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 Write a function that returns a list with all values multiplied by a number without using any loops.

 12. Roman to Integer
-Create a function def roman_to_int(roman_string): that converts a Roman numeral to an integer.
+Create a function def roman_to_int(roman_string): that converts a Roman numeral to an integer